Find Grad Schools

 What Kind of Auditor Job Opportunities Are There?

-In 2016, there was an estimated number of 1,397,700 jobs in the United States for Auditor.
+In the United States, there were 1,397,700 jobs for Auditor in 2016.
 New jobs are being produced at a rate of 10% which is above the national average.
 The Bureau of Labor Statistics predicts 139,900 new jobs for Auditor by 2026.
-Due to new job openings and attrition, there will be an average of 141,800 job openings in this field each year.
+There will be an estimated 141,800 positions for Auditor per year.

 undefined